Sexaquarks and $H$ dibaryons in the $uuddss$ system: a comparison within a constituent quark model

 The number of functions, or equivalently, the dimension of the subspace spanned by the antisymmetric states for each set of allowed quantum numbers, is listed in Table~\ref{functions}.
 These functions define the channels, $\chi^{(\alpha)}$, that enter Eq.~\eqref{eq:Eigenfunction} and are used to construct the trial wave function in the DMC method.
 For instance, for the case with the quantum numbers $C^2$=0, $S$=0 and $F^2$=0, we have a single possible channel for the sexaquark and four $\chi^{(\alpha)}$ channels for the $H$ dibaryon.
+In this case, those four channels are combined to describe the system via Eq. \ref{eq:Eigenfunction}, so we have a coupled channels calculation.
 Again, it is important to stress that to generate this functions we consider $u$, $d$ and $s$ to be completely equivalent: at this stage, we do not single out the $s$ quark in any way.

 Finally, to define completely the definition of the trial function given in Eq. \ref{eq:Eigenfunction}, we have to give a expression for $\phi_T(\bm{R})$.
 In this work, we restrict ourselves to total orbital angular momentum $L^2=0$.
 This implies that the function should depend only on the set of inter-particle distances.
 This makes it symmetric under permutations of the spatial coordinates.
 As in previous works \cite{Gordillo2020,Gordillo2024,Gordillo2025,Alcaraz-Pelegrina2022,Gordillo2023,Gordillo2024b}, we used the expression: